A complete guide on how to Elope in Washington

 - Florals ($25 – $600)

-- Officiant (included in our services, or you can also use a friend/family member and for them to get ordained is $50)
+- Officiant (included in our services, or you can ask a friend/family member)

 - Vow Books + other wedding related items

 While Seattle itself is not an ideal elopement location, unless you are looking for a city elopement it is a great place to visit before your Washington elopement.
 SEA TAC will take you near by Seattle and you can rent a car to get there or you can take a train from the airport to downtown.
 While the Public Market is a tourist hot spot, it is that for good reason.
 If you get there early in the morning you will find it less crowded.
 It is a great place to grab a coffee and morning pastry and shop for fresh food for your stay in Washington or road trip.
 The fresh flowers make beautiful, stunning flower bouquets.
 Over all it is a beautiful city to start your trip off.
 If you are eloping somewhere like the San Juan Islands you can look into taking a seaplane to your next stop.
 Your ferry ride to Olympic National Park area will leave out of Seattle as well.
 If you are coming through at night check out some of the Speakeasy underground bars, Racheal’s Ginger Beer, Beecher’s Handmade Cheese and or some of the local bars.
 There is also a flagship REI store in Seattle so if you forget anything you may need for your adventure elopement you can easily pick it up there!

 How to Elope in Seattle